-The Group is subject to the risk of legal claims and proceedings and regulatory enforcement actions in the ordinary course of business and otherwise.
+The Group is subject to the risk of legal claims and proceedings and regulatory enforcement actions in the ordinary course of its business and otherwise.
 The results of legal and regulatory proceedings cannot be predicted with certainty.
-The Group cannot guarantee that the results of current or future legal or regulatory proceedings or actions will not materially harm the Group's business, prospects, financial condition, results of operations or cash flows, nor can it guarantee that it will not incur losses in connection with current or future legal or regulatory proceedings or actions that exceed any provisions that it may have set aside in respect of such proceedings or actions or that exceed any available insurance coverage, which may have a material adverse effect on the Group's business, prospects, results of operations, financial condition and cash flows.
+The Group cannot guarantee that the results of current or future legal or regulatory proceedings or actions will not materially harm the Group's business, prospects, results of operations, financial condition and cash flows, nor can it guarantee that it will not incur losses in connection with current or future legal or regulatory proceedings or actions that exceed any provisions that it may have set aside in respect of such proceedings or actions or that exceed any available insurance coverage, which may have a material adverse effect on the Group's business, prospects, results of operations, financial condition and cash flows.
+As of 31 December 2018 the Group's provisions for labour-related lawsuits and civil proceedings did not change significantly with regards to the previous year 2017 (€1,908 thousand, and €1,526 thousand as of 31 December 2017 and 2016, respectively).

-The Group is exposed to certain unforeseeable events, entailing third party liability arising out of its activities.
+The Group is exposed to certain unforeseeable events, potentially entailing third party liability arising out of its activities.
 Unanticipated claims may also be brought against the Group based on the interference on someone else's rights.
 When a third-party claim is initiated against the Group, it may opt to settle the conflict out of court, or to litigate.
-See "Description of the Issuer - Legal Proceedings".
+See "Description of the Issuer - Business - Legal proceedings".